beatrizeassis/beatrizeassis/README.md

 ###

 <p align="left">💻 I'm a full stack developer passionate about creating innovative and impactful solutions.<br>🎹 In my free time, you'll probably find me attempting to play the piano – emphasis on "attempting"!
-It's all about the journey, right? 🎶😄<br>🌍 I love traveling and exploring new places, soaking in different cultures and experiences.<br>🎧 Music is a fundamental part of my life, always accompanying me on every journey.<br>📚 I'm always eager to learn something new and challenge myself constantly.</p>
+It's all about the journey, right? 😄<br>🌍 I love traveling and exploring new places, soaking in different cultures and experiences.<br>🎧 Music is a fundamental part of my life, always accompanying me on every journey.<br>📚 I'm always eager to learn something new and challenge myself constantly.</p>

 ###